luksfarris/luksfarris.github.io/docs/_posts/2025-09-12-algorithms.md

 #### #28 [70.
 Climbing Stairs](https://leetcode.com/problems/climbing-stairs/)

+{% include admonition.html
+type="Question"
+body="
-> You are climbing a staircase.
+You are climbing a staircase.
 It takes $n$ steps to reach the top.
-> Each time you can either climb 1 or 2 steps.
+Each time you can either climb 1 or 2 steps.
 In how many distinct ways can you climb to the top?
+"
+%}

 I think I've been studying trees and graphs too hard, and thought it would be a good way to put my skills in practice.
 This solution took me 20 minutes, and it's evidently $\mathcal{O}(n^2)$.
 After finishing it, and reading the problem again, I realized it was the Fibonacci sequence in disguise.